Looking for fireworks this 4th of July weekend?

 • Admission: Free

 • Bring chairs, blankets, family and friends (but leave the picnic baskets at home) for Americana in Abita.
-Gulf Coast Classic Cruisers host a car show, Christian Serpas & Ghost Town and Four Unplugged supply the beats, there’s face painting for the kids, your favorite food and drink vendors from the Abita Art & Farmers Market, the Abita Beer Truck, and fireworks at 9 p.m.
+Gulf Coast Classic Cruisers host a car show, live music, face painting for the kids, food and drink vendors, the Abita Beer truck, and fireworks at 9 p.m.

 However you celebrate, be sure to keep cool, stay safe and drink responsibly.
 Need a ride?
 Visit our website for a list of transportation services in your area.